By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

 Will receiving a large settlement automatically disqualify me from ACA subsidies?

-No. The settlement itself is not counted in your MAGI if it compensates physical injuries.
-Only taxable portions (punitive damages, interest) and investment income from deposited funds count toward MAGI.
-Your settlement size alone doesn't determine your eligibility—the tax treatment does.
+No. The settlement itself doesn't count in your MAGI if it compensates physical injuries.
+Only taxable portions (punitive damages, interest) and investment income from deposited funds count.
+Your settlement size alone doesn't determine eligibility—the tax treatment does.

 Do I need to report my personal injury settlement to the healthcare marketplace?

-You only need to report income that appears on your tax returns and affects MAGI.
+Only report income that appears on your tax returns and affects MAGI.
 Tax-exempt physical injury settlements don't appear on your return and shouldn't be reported.
-If your settlement includes taxable components, those amounts should be included in your income estimate.
+If your settlement includes taxable components, include those amounts in your income estimate.

 How are attorney fees from my settlement treated for tax purposes?

-Attorney fees paid from excluded personal injury settlements do not create taxable income or affect MAGI.
+Attorney fees paid from excluded personal injury settlements don't create taxable income or affect MAGI.
 The fees reduce your net recovery but don't generate separate tax obligations when the underlying settlement is tax-exempt.

 Are structured settlement payments treated differently than lump sums?

 No. Periodic payments from physical injury settlements remain tax-exempt regardless of payment structure.
-Whether you receive your compensation as a single payment or spread over time, the IRC Section 104(a)(2) exclusion applies equally.
+The IRC Section 104(a)(2) exclusion applies whether you receive a single payment or payments spread over time.

 What if my state has different rules for MAGI calculations?

-States like California, Massachusetts, and New York operate their own exchanges with specific MAGI calculation rules that align with federal guidelines but may have different verification processes.
-The underlying tax treatment of your settlement remains consistent with federal IRS rules regardless of your state.
+States like California, Massachusetts, and New York run their own exchanges with specific MAGI calculation rules that align with federal guidelines but may have different verification processes.
+The underlying tax treatment of your settlement stays consistent with federal IRS rules regardless of where you live.

 Get Your Full Settlement Estimate